Ford is taking a seven-motor, 1,400-hp Mustang Mach-E to NASCAR

 Ford Mustang Mach-E 1400

-With that, Ford says there’s flexibility for a wide range of needs for drifting to high-speed racing stability.
+With that, Ford says there’s flexibility for a wide range of needs from drifting to high-speed racing stability.
 And in the interest of some fancy-dancing, the car has a hydraulic handbrake system for drifting that coordinates with the propulsion system to briefly shut down power to the rear.

 In all its ridiculousness, Ford says that the car serves a development purpose.
 Its chassis and powertrain will help evaluate different drivetrain layouts and how they affect efficiency and performance.
 Ford notes that in a drifting setup it might use a different steering or front suspension setup.